-Uganda Safari, Why Tour Uganda, Where To Visit, Best Time & Packages
+The Definitive Uganda Safari Guide: Why Tour Uganda, Where To Visit, Best Time & affordable Safari Packages

 Five (5) top attractions that form the highlights of Uganda safari tours are gorilla trekking safaris, wildlife tours, birding safaris, cultural tours and white water rafting.

 Over 480 gorillas live in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 About 330 mammal species are key to the Uganda Wildlife safaris in the 10 national parks, game reserves and sanctuaries.

 With over 1065 confirmed bird species in Uganda, bird watching tours are a top choice.
 Almost 50% of Africa’s bird species can be spotted in the country.

 About 20 primates can be seen in Uganda the popular one being the chimpanzees known to be in large numbers within Kibale Forest National Park.

 Cultural tours in Uganda can be amazing since the country hosts about 56 tribes with different traditions and cultures yet still living harmoniously.
 This attests to the fact that Uganda is host to Africa’s most hospitable people.

 Kabira Uganda safaris offers the latest and most updated information and guide on safaris in Uganda with a highlight of the best time to visit, where to visit, how to best plan, safari activities and attractions as well as the latest safari news.